Insurance is a relationship business, right?

-I’ve never met a broker who didn’t agree – intuitively, analytically, fundamentally – that Customer Lifetime Value is the key driver of growth and margin.
+I’ve never met an agent who didn’t agree that Customer Lifetime Value is the key driver of growth and margin.

 After all, getting customers onto the conveyor belt is expensive.
 Every marketer knows that of all of the steps in the marketing process, new client acquisition is the most expensive.

 - Getting loyal customers to buy more insurance is not expensive.
 It’s a high leverage use of existing resources.
 Think about this: 53% of your loyal customers are prepared to buy more insurance from you this year.
 It’s already in their mind.
 You just need the systems in place to make it happen.
 Contrast that with the 9% of low loyalty customers who say the same thing.